Atticuszz/Spark/docs/.trash/How to Monitor and Test the Health of SSD in Linux 1.md

 If Selective self-test is pending on power-up, resume after 0 minute delay.
 ```

-### Understanding the output of smartctl command
+## Understanding the Output of Smartctl Command

 That is a lot of information and it is not always easy to interpret those data.
-The most interesting part is probably the one labeled as **“Vendor Specific SMART Attributes with Thresholds”**.
+The most interesting part is probably the one labeled as __“Vendor Specific SMART Attributes with Thresholds”__.
 It reports various statistics gathered by the S.M.A.R.T. device and let you compare those value (current or all-time worst) with some vendor-defined threshold.

 For example, here is how my disk reports relocated sectors: